Former Florida coach Jim McElwain reportedly has accepted a job and officially signed on with the Michigan Wolverines.

 — Chris Low (@ClowESPN) February 18, 2018

-McElwain and Michigan have been rumored to be discussing a deal over the last week.
+McElwain and Michigan have been rumored to be discussing a deal during the last week.
 FootballScoop.com first reported that Wolverines coach Jim Harbaugh offered the job to McElwain earlier this week.

 “I’m excited to get back into it and am looking forward to going there and learning and helping Michigan get better,” McElwain told ESPN.

 Michigan has struggled offensively under Harbaugh, averaging 50th or worse in scoring offense in two of his three seasons in Ann Arbor.
-McElwain has previously served as Alabama’s offensive coordinator, as well as coach at both Colorado State and Florida.
+McElwain previously has served as Alabama’s offensive coordinator, as well as coach at Colorado State and Florida.

 Despite the circumstances surrounding his exit from Florida, McElwain is a solid hire for the Wolverines.
 Despite his failures in Gainesville, he remains a respected offensive mind.